 What has happened to everyone?

 Dwight Howard: He got his wish.
 He left Orlando and happily migrated to his place of choice, L.A.
 But be careful what you ask for.
 It wasn’t smooth sailing with Mike D’Antoni who hated big guys and hated Howard in particular.
 Kobe Bryant was no picnic either.
 Howard stayed a year then moved on to Houston where it was a love affair at first, as it always is with Howard until it gets ugly.
-Now Howard is in Atlanta and they aren’t really good either.
-Asking to be traded was the worst career decision Howard made.
+Then Howard went to Atlanta and they weren’t in love either.
+He was traded to Charlotte.
+Five years, four teams.